 PhD Student in Ethnomusicology

-I am 4th year PhD student in Ethnomusicology with a PhD minor in African American and African Diaspora Studies at Indiana University—Bloomington.
+I am PhD candidate in Ethnomusicology with a PhD minor in African American and African Diaspora Studies at Indiana University—Bloomington.
 My present interests can be broadly listed as Black feminisms, education/critical pedagogy, and sound studies.
 My current research centers around the ways in which race and gender are perceived sonically in the United States.
 More specifically, I look at how the (mis)hearings of Black girls as sassy, angry, or disrespectful impede their learning in the US school system.

 About this Page